 Challenges and Considerations

-While family offices offer great potential, their highly selective nature means that managers need to show clear value and strategic alignment to win their trust.
+While family offices offer great potential, their highly selective nature means that managers must demonstrate clear value and strategic alignment to earn the trust of their clients.
 Unlike standardized institutional investors, family offices often have tailored criteria that can vary significantly across different entities.
 Emerging managers need detailed examples of past and future investments, case studies, and well-written quarterly letters and investment memos to share with family offices during the due diligence process.

 Family offices also prefer concise, focused interactions.
 Calls and presentations should emphasize high-level strategy, key differentiators, and alignment with the family office's goals.
 Managers must be prepared to adapt their pitch to fit the family office's style and preferences.

 Lastly, while family offices are known for their agility, they are deliberate in their decision-making.
-Building trust and aligning on strategy can take months, so managers must be patient and persistent.
+Building trust and aligning on strategy can take months, so managers must be patient and persistent in their approach.
 Success often comes down to consistently delivering clear, relevant information over time without overwhelming the family office team.
 It generally takes three to five months to finalize a seed transaction with a family office.

 A Strategic Option for Emerging Managers

-Family offices on the Ashton Global platform offer emerging managers a valuable opportunity to secure capital and build long-term, strategic partnerships.
-Their streamlined due diligence process, flexibility, and focus on alignment make them ideal for managers seeking smaller investments or faster decisions.
+Family offices on the Ashton Global platform provide emerging managers with a valuable opportunity to secure capital and establish long-term, strategic partnerships.
+Their streamlined due diligence process, flexibility, and focus on alignment make them an ideal choice for managers seeking smaller investments or faster decision-making.
 For managers willing to navigate the selective nature of family offices, these investors can offer not only financial support but also the potential for deep, long-term partnerships.

-By understanding the unique dynamics of family office investing, emerging managers can tap into the flexibility and resources these investors bring, positioning themselves for mutual success.
+By understanding the unique dynamics of family office investing, emerging managers can leverage the flexibility and resources these investors offer, positioning themselves for mutual success.